elixir-lang/elixir-lang.github.com/getting-started/sigils.markdown

 ...
 ```

-We can also provide our own sigils by implementing functions that follow the `sigil_{identifier}` pattern.
+We can also provide our own sigils by implementing functions that follow the `sigil_{character}` pattern.
 For example, let's implement the `~i` sigil that returns an integer (with the optional `n` modifier to make it negative):

 ```elixir
 iex> defmodule MySigils do